 Are there free/paid public overnight parking lots?

-There are no public or paid overnight lots in Big Bear, unfortunately.
+- There are no public or paid overnight lots in Big Bear.
 Private home rentals and traditional lodging facilities have limited parking so please consider carpooling when traveling to Big Bear.
 Street parking is not permitted.

 Can we walk on the lake ice?